4 tips on choosing a processor for your gift card program

 Gift cards are a great way to grow revenue and encourage customer loyalty, among other benefits.
-If you're interested in implementing a gift card program you'll need a processor.
+If you're interested in implementing a custom gift card program you'll need a payment processor.
 There are several gift card processors available, so here are a few things to look for when narrowing down your list.

 What they can do for you.

-There is more to a gift card program than simply producing cards, although that's important.
+There is more to a gift card solution than simply producing cards, although that's important.
 Gift card processors should be able to manage your program, from beginning to end.
 That means planning, forecasting, order management, design, inventory and fulfillment services.

 What features they support.